-Ethos is the property that determines our moral conduct.

 7. Not everyone who stands firm on the basis of a rational and even correct decision has self-mastery emphasised Aristotle.

-8. It is not relevant, if we use the word self-mastery or volition, instead of will.
+8. It is not relevant, if we use the word self-mastery or volition, instead of will in our terminology, when analysing the subject.

-9. What is of relevance is the fact that we recognise the faculty and acknowledge its instrumental part in ethos.
+9. What is of essential relevance is the fact that we recognise the faculty and acknowledge its instrumental part in the configuration of ethos.

-10. With this general admission, we are capable of using its power, to demonstrate our resolution overtly.
+10. With this general admission, we are capable of using its immense power, to demonstrate our resolution overtly as philosophised.

 11. In due time, we can apply this power to our mind and create a genuine method of ethics that we can adhere to efficaciously.

-12. There is no intricacy in the matter, and its edification is an especial advantage of its preconception.
+12. There is no intricacy in the matter, and its edification is an especial advantage of its preconception and acknowledgement.

-13. Nothing is imposed upon us, if we decide to not permit its imposition.
+13. Nothing is imposed upon us, if we decide to not permit its cogent imposition or its extemporaneous nature.

-14. Consequently, the notion that we are impeded of it is not a philosophical question solely.
+14. Consequently, the notion that we are impeded of it is not a philosophical question solely or an Aristotelian factor.

-16. It accompanies the decision process and the emotional process as well.
+16. It accompanies the decision process and the emotional process also, in its progressive duration and completion.

-17. We ascribe to the concept that the will is voluntary or involuntary in its desire.
+17. We ascribe to the concept that the will is voluntary or involuntary in its desire and selection, within the conglomeration of the elements of philosophy.

-18. Thus, every decision taken is conditioned to the ultimate determination of our will.
+18. Thus, every decision taken is conditioned to the ultimate determination of our will and has an illative consequence.

 19. It is a necessity that cannot be ignored, on the argument that it is immaterial, since we are aware of its operational function, and we make the selection to express it.

-20. We can debate the issue of the broader concept of what is free will, but that is better left for psychology.
+20. We can debate the issue of the broader concept of what is free will, but that is better left for the teachings of psychology.

-21. The subject that mostly concerns will with philosophy is the facet of its capacity.
+21. The subject that mostly concerns will with philosophy is the facet of its capacity and its possible imminution.

-22. Our will has the capacity to execute whatever reasonable goal or task we have.
+22. Our will has the full capacity to execute whatever logical goal or task we have and interchange ideas, amongst us.

-23. Once more, it is the quandary of want do I want to do or don't want to do?
+23. Once more, it is the transparent quandary of what do I want to do or don't want to do?

 24. Although there is an evident measure of logic to that asseveration, the determination is mostly associated, with ethos.

-25. The Oracle is the moral guidance to ethos and a reference, for its validation.
+25. The Oracle is the moral guidance to ethos and a discernible reference, for its original validation and commitment.

-26. Through my acknowledgement, I avow that there are many individuals that do not have the sufficient recognition of will to proceed its course.
+26. Through my valid acceptance, I avow that there are many individuals that do not have the sufficient recognition of will to proceed its course.

-27. They tend to ignore this great capability, with pretexts or thoughts to justify their demeanour.
+27. They tend to ignore this optimal capability, with pretexts or thoughts to justify their demeanour and actions.

-28. This errant belief only complicates the introspective nature of our surmisal.
+28. This errant belief only complicates the introspective nature of our surmisal and presupposition to believe in its capacity.

-29. We establish ethics to our lives, so that we can have a stable balance that enables us to employ its concept.
+29. We establish ethics to our lives, so that we can have a stable balance that enables us to employ its concept, with a good measure of auturgy.

-30. In order for that to transpire, we must truly recognise the role of moral conduct in ethos.
+30. In order for that to transpire, we must truly recognise the vital role of moral conduct in the practice of ethos.

-31. Naturally, we become better people with the practice of ethics and avoid our hebetude.
+31. Naturally, we become better people, with the practice of ethics and avoid the senseless need, for our habitual hebetude and philotimia.

-32. Philosophy teaches us, since the days of Socrates and Plato, the concept of will has been properly instructed.
+32. Philosophy teaches us, since the ancient days of Socrates and Plato, the concept of will that has been properly instructed and learnt.

-33. Its actual interpretation is directly a matter of natural circumstance.
+33. Its actual interpretation is directly a matter of natural circumstance and participation that most persons eagerly attempt to reason with theory.

-34. Perhaps the thought of being ignorant seems a harsh word, yet it is ignorance that prevents our will to prosper.
+34. Perhaps the thought of being ignorant seems a harsh and vituperative word, yet it is ignorance that prevents our will to prosper.

-35. It is a logical conclusion that needs no further elaboration.
+35. It is a logical conclusion that needs no further elaboration or exetosis of a proemial nature, because ignorance is the worst of all of our unwanted defects.

-36. Therefore, when and where do we notice the power of our will?
+36. Therefore, when and where do we notice the essential power of our will?

 37. We notice it, when we are strong in our resolve and it begins to nourish the body, mind and soul.

-38. Its immediate effects are felt and sensed in a positive manner.
+38. Its primal effects are felt and sensed in a positive manner, as a generative principle attached to philosophy.

-39. Where do we notice the power of our will?
+39. Where do we notice the range of the power of our will?

-40. It is fully perceived in the soul, with sudden conviction.
+40. It is fully perceived in the soul, with a pistic conviction and notice that exceeds a metaphorical sense.

-41. Just as with every symptom there is a clear manifestation.
+41. Just as with every symptom there is a clear manifestation that can be hypothesised, with a measure of probabiliorism.

 42. If we ponder with a precise hypothetical analysis, then we would discover that the will is no different than the other properties of ethos.

-43. Whilst desire is sometimes associated to it.
-In this concept of philosophy, there is a distinction made.
+43. Whilst desire is sometimes associated to it, in this concept of philosophy, there is an intelligible distinction made.

-44. The known distinction is that desire is more aligned to feeling and the will to ethics.
+44. The known distinction is that desire is more aligned to the causation of feeling and the will to the system of ethics.

-45. Thus, what we desire is not what we cogitate in our thoughts always.
+45. Thus, what we desire or impetrate is not what we cogitate in our thoughts always, and it can be an obviation of our individuality.

-46. Instead, what inspires us does resemble our will.
+46. Instead, what inspires us does resemble our will and not our dedolent emotions that can result, in unconscionable thoughts.

 47. The Oracle defines desire as a yearning and the will as resolution, because the attributes are separate in their meaning and value.

-48. The formula to obtain its power is found in the desire to not desist but insist.
+48. The formula to obtain its power is found in the desire to not desist, but insist in our determination and procinct.

-49. If we insist with our persistence, then the likely outcome should be the power of the will.
+49. If we insist with our persistence, then the likely outcome should be that the power of our will increases in magnitude.

-50. The reward for this insisting method is internal strength and a steady disposition.
+50. The reward for this insisting method is internal strength and a steady disposition revealed that does not alter, into a mercurial temperament.

-51. And all of which contribute to the harmony of the mind, body and soul in serendipity.
+51. And all of which contribute to the magnificent harmony of the mind, body and soul, in a productive form of serendipity.

-52. The objective of any form of philosophy is to be logical and functional.
+52. The objective of any form of philosophy is to be logical and functional, from its arche and its practical application.

-53. In this manner, we achieve this main objective prudently.
+53. In this manner, we achieve this main objective prudently, with such unambiguous caution and not imperceptibleness.
+We must understand the dynamicity of the will.

-54. We use thought for knowledge and wisdom, but we use will for ethics.
+54. We use thought for knowledge and wisdom, but we use will for the demonstration of ethics and the eschewal of procacity.

-55. Behaviour is a property of ethics that we cannot avoid, with an uninstructed ignorance.
+55. Behaviour is a property of ethics that we cannot avoid, with an uninstructed ignorance or transparent apodictism.

 56. If we were to make the general contrast, between ethos and the other elements of philosophy, then we would find that ethos is the model that we should strive for diligently.

-57. It is quite healthy and efficient in its practice.
+57. It is quite healthy and efficient, in its practice and interposition of variable concepts that are representative of philosophy.

-58. There are more advantages than there are more disadvantages that are clearly demonstrated in time.
+58. There are more advantages than there are more disadvantages that are clearly demonstrated in time and acknowledgement.

-59. However, we have the foolish tendency to forget this reality.
+59. However, we have the foolish tendency to forget this reality, because of our developing insipience and propeteia.

 60. If we made the analysis that without will, we would still have our ethical behaviour, then it would be not pointless to exempt the extrication of the argument.

-61. With enough vigour, we discover that there is an exact finalisation of our resolution.
+61. With enough vigour, we discover that there is an exact finalisation of our resolution and intellectual rhapsody.

-62. At variance, the will of a human being is deserving of its connotation.
+62. At variance, the will of a human being is deserving of its superb connotation and implementation, because it allows the mind to function with it.

 63. We can choose to then acknowledge the signification of its powerful capacity, irrespective of the nature of its contribution.

-64. I believe that this is not irrelevant, because our mind, body and soul have volition to guide it, within a presumable direction.
+64. I believe that this is not irrelevant, because our mind, body and soul have volition to guide it, within a presumable direction that is not minatory.

 65. Therefore, the intensification of the meaning of this indiscreet declaration is to perceive the mental faculties we possess.

-66. Philosophy teaches us that our will is composed of a tangible characteristic.
+66. Philosophy teaches us that our will is composed of a tangible characteristic and defiance that symbolises our true character.

 67. From amongst the insuperable barriers that we confront daily, there is an instrumental effect that instantaneously comforts us.

-68. That effect is primarily known, as our will.
+68. That tantalising effect produced is primarily known to our perception, as our will and not its terrible negation.

-69. It is not insufficient, and it is inspirational in its motivation.
+69. It is not insufficient and it is inspirational, in its motivation and substance conveyed, through rationalisation.

 70. To make the insinuation that the mind controls the body is not a frivolous asseveration of the truth, especially when it is scientifically acknowledged.